dotnet/arcade/src/Microsoft.DotNet.CMake.Sdk/README.md

   - The root CMakeLists.txt of the native build.
 - CMakeGenerator
   - The CMake generator to use.
 To use a Visual Studio based generator, you can specify "Visual Studio" and this SDK will resolve a VS that supports the target platform.
+- CMakeCompilerToolchain
+  - The compiler to use for the build.
+Defaults to MSVC on Windows and Clang on non-Windows.
+- CMakeCompilerMajorVersion (optional)
+  - The major version of the compiler to use.
+Ignored on VS generators.
+- CMakeCompilerMinorVersion (optional)
+  - The minor version of the compiler to use.
+Ignored on VS generators.
 - Configuration
   - The configuration for which to generate and build the CMake project.
 - Platform